andresanaya21/andresanaya21/my-bot/README.md

 # Mock Qmatic + Booking Bot

-Automate appointment booking for the Ministry site and test locally with a lightweight mock that mirrors the flow.
+Automate appointment booking for the Ministry site, with a local mock for testing and a resilient Playwright bot.

-## Folder layout
+Includes an always-on **tick runner** service that triggers the bot every 5 seconds, but only **Sunday → Wednesday, 12:10 → 14:00 (Europe/Madrid)**.

+---

+## 📂 Project structure

 ```
 .